TheRealMilesLee/Truman-CS180-Documents/README.md

 In this chapter, we talked about the functions and the function design.
 A function that can proper used must have function prototype, function body, parameters, Javadoc and the functions call in the main function.

-Pass by reference & pass by value: The pass by reference is basically like a pointer that just a alias of another variable, the pass by value is get a copy of the variable\
+Pass by reference & pass by value: The pass by reference is basically like a pointer that just a alias of another variable, the pass by value is get a copy of the variable.

+#### Chapter 7

+In this chapter, we talked about the array.